By Rodrigo Ingelmo, Artelnics. 05 September 2022.

 import tensorflow as tf import pandas as pd import time import numpy as np from tensorflow.keras.utils import Sequence #read data float32 filename = "C:/Users/Usuario/Downloads/rosenbrock.csv" df_test = pd.read_csv(filename, nrows=100) float_cols = [c for c in df_test if df_test[c].dtype == "float64"] float32_cols = {c: np.float32 for c in float_cols} data = pd.read_csv(filename, engine='c', dtype=float32_cols) x = data.iloc[:,:-1].values y = data.iloc[:,[-1]].values initializer = tf.keras.initializers.RandomUniform(minval=-1., maxval=1.) #build model model = tf.keras.models.Sequential([tf.keras.layers.Dense(1000,activation = 'tanh', kernel_initializer = initializer, bias_initializer=initializer), tf.keras.layers.Dense(1, activation = 'linear', kernel_initializer = initializer, bias_initializer=initializer)]) #compile model model.compile(optimizer='adam', loss = 'mean_squared_error') #train model class DataGenerator(Sequence): def __init__(self, x_set, y_set, batch_size): self.x, self.y = x_set, y_set self.batch_size = batch_size def __len__(self): return int(np.ceil(len(self.x) / float(self.batch_size))) def __getitem__(self, idx): batch_x = self.x[idx * self.batch_size:(idx + 1) * self.batch_size] batch_y = self.y[idx * self.batch_size:(idx + 1) * self.batch_size] return batch_x, batch_y train_gen = DataGenerator(x, y, 1000) start_time = time.time() with tf.device('/gpu:0'): history = model.fit(train_gen, epochs=20000) print("Training time: ", round(time.time() - start_time), " seconds")

-In this section, it is described the device used for the energy consumption measurements so as to the reader will be able to reproduce the results obtained in the following section with maximum accuracy.
+This section describes the device used for the energy consumption measurements so that the reader can reproduce the results obtained in the following section with maximum accuracy.

 Device model | Perel E305EM5-G |